AdamKMcCoy/Life-s-Precious-Moments/README.md

-# Some of the challenges you faced and features you hope to implement in the future.
+# Some of the challenges I faced and features I hope to implement in the future.

-# Add a Table of Contents (Optional)
+# Table of Contents

-# How to Install Your Project
+# How to Install my Project

-# How to Use Your Project
+# How to Use my Project